cg-gdsc/GDSC-7/tutorials/Tutorial_1_Account_setup.md

    * Request to join an existing team

 We highly recommend that you form a team with other participants.
 This will help you to share ideas, learn from each other and have a better chance of winning the challenge.
 If you don't have a team, you can find other people in the GDSC Teams channel ['Looking for Team'](https://teams.microsoft.com/l/channel/19%3Aa32e03d38fc940ee9d4b20a7cc9e030d%40thread.skype/Looking%20for%20Team?groupId=7d77d672-dff1-4c9f-ac55-3c837c1bebf9&tenantId=76a2ae5a-9f00-4f6b-95ed-5d33d77c4d61).
 It's best to work with people in a similar timezone and with a similar motivation.
 If you really want to win make sure your teammates have the same goal.
-If you're hear to learn and have fun, make sure your teammates are on the same page.
+If you're here to learn and have fun, make sure your teammates are on the same page.
 Note that there can be up to 4 people in a team.

 To actually create a new team you need to